The Stepford Scenario

 We can, of course, love a thing.
 We can love historical artifacts, prize possessions, particular places.
 We get angry if they are destroyed.
 We are offended if we find out they have been replaced with fakes.
 If this is the right way to look at it, then the fact that you care about these children is no different than the way your child might feel about a particular stuffed toy.
 Your anger is the same anger your child would feel if we replaced a favorite stuffy with a new one from the store.

-But a replacement isn’t enough.
+A replacement isn’t enough.
 It’s not just the thing that matters but the provenance of the thing.
 Where it’s been, its origin, its history, what’s happened to it.
 It’s also what you feel about the things that have happened to it.
 Your children’s bodies have a provenance and you know what it is.
 There are things you know about them, things in your head like: these are your children, no one else’s, you saw them born, you’ve been with them their whole life, you imagine a future for them, and so on.

 In the scenario, you think the robots are your children and what’s in your head tells you to love the robots the same way you loved your children.
 I’ve tricked you into being wrong about where you target your love, and this might be the most horrible aspect of the scenario.